Noisy–Champs station: Description

 The station opened on 19 December 1980, when RER Line A was extended to Torcy.
-It serves the Descartes Campus of the University of Eastern Paris – Marne-la-Vallée (French: Université Paris-Est Marne-la-Vallée).
+It serves the Descartes campus of the University of Paris-Est Marne-la-Vallée.
 Bus stations are on both ends of platforms: Champy is on Noisy-le-Grand side, Descartes on the Champs-sur-Marne side.

 As of 2019, the estimated annual attendance by the RATP Group was 5,614,935 passengers.

 Transport

 Train

-The average frequency is one train every 10 minutes to Paris and to Marne-la-Vallée–Chessy (however, some trains terminate at Torcy towards the east-side of the line).
+The average frequency is one train every 10 minutes to Paris and to Marne-la-Vallée–Chessy station (however, some trains terminate at Torcy station towards the east-side of the line).

 Bus connections

 The station is served at both ends by several buses: